 I’m so thrilled when NCCE 2011 comes to Portland because that means I get to sleep in my own bed and show my PLN buddies the beautiful city.
 Early bird registration ends January 31st so get your registration in ASAP.
-Here are my plans: Wednesday […]

 I got home last night from the Northwest Council for Computer Education (NCCE) conference in Seattle.
 I’ve attended this conference off and on for many years and have presented sessions the last two.
 I was really looking forward to meeting more of my NW friends in my PLN.
 There wasn’t much activity on #ncce10 the week before the conference but I tried to reach out to those who said they were attending and say Hi and introduce myself.

 Educators blog for many different reasons.
 They blog about their experiences teaching, their philosophies, and their methodologies.
 They share projects their students are working on or use their blog to organize collaborative projects.
 Some blog to process something they’ve read or heard about at a conference session.

 Steve Hargadon writes, “blogs are about communicating.
 You observe your experience, reflect on it, and then write about it.
 Other people read your reflections, respond from their perspectives by commenting or writing their own blog article.
 You read their perspectives, often learn something through their eyes, and write some more.“ HOW TO USE IT TO BUILD YOUR PLN:

 HOW TO USE IT TO BUILD YOUR PLN: